Extension Logo

 June through August: Place netting over trees as fruit ripens to prevent bird damage.
 Harvest ripe fruit.

 October, November: Rake and compost fallen leaves and fruit.
-Apply tree wrap in late fall to prevent winter injury.
+Apply tree guards in late fall to prevent winter injury.
+Fence plants to protect from winter animal browsing.

-November through March: Watch for deer and vole damage; put fencing around trees if needed.
+November through March: Watch for animal damage.
+Check fencing and adjust or extend if needed.

 Choosing and buying plants